The64thGamer/cheeseepedia/content/9tjtbnjtuv1jxste/content.md

 #### July

-Whiteco approached Sally to have a new show configuration, a condensed three-character version of Sally's popular {{< wiki-link "Daniel and the Dixie Diggers" >}} (DATDD) band, paired with Sally's then-newest character, Jethro P. Hogg, be installed in new Celebration Station stores beginning in 1991.
+Whiteco approached Sally to have a new show configuration, a condensed three-character version of Sally's popular [Daniel and the Dixie Diggers] (DATDD) band, paired with Sally's then-newest character, Jethro P. Hogg, be installed in new Celebration Station stores beginning in 1991.

 #### Late 90